Skip to main content

 Which antihistamine is best?

 The best antihistamine depends on each individual.
 Some people swear by Allegra, while others love Xyzal.
-It’s really a matter of trial and error, based on how effective the medicine is for you and what kind of side effects you experience.
+It’s a matter of trial and error, based on how effective the medicine is for you and what kind of side effects you experience.
 Your healthcare provider can help you select an antihistamine to try.

 Do antihistamines weaken the immune system?